Codium-ai/pr-agent/docs/docs/overview/pr_agent_pro.md

 [PR-Agent Pro](https://www.codium.ai/pricing/) is a hosted version of PR-Agent, provided by CodiumAI.
+A complimentary two-week trial is offered, followed by a monthly subscription fee.
-It is available for a monthly fee, and provides the following benefits:
+PR-Agent Pro is designed for companies and teams that require additional features and capabilities.
+It provides the following benefits:

 1. **Fully managed** - We take care of everything for you - hosting, models, regular updates, and more.
 Installation is as simple as signing up and adding the PR-Agent app to your GitHub\GitLab\BitBucket repo.